sdymj84/apt/README.md

 - Maintanance

 Requirement for Manager
-- List all residnets by apartNum
+- List all residnets by apartId
-- Get apart by apartNum
+- Get apart by apartId
+- List all aparts
-- List aparts by building number
+- List all aparts by building number
 - List maintanances which status is open
+- List all maintanances by apartId

 Requriement for Resident
-- Get resident by residentId
+- Get resident, apart by residentId
+- List all maintanaces by apartId